ndsev/mapget/README.md

 a specified tile area on the globe and a specified map layer.
 The data source must provide information as to

-1. Which maps it can serve (e.g. China/Michigan/Bavaria...).
+1. Which map it can serve (e.g. China/Michigan/Bavaria...).
+In the [component overview](#component-overview), this is reflected in the `DataSourceInfo` class.
 2. Which layers it can serve (e.g. Lanes/POIs/...).
+In the [component overview](#component-overview), this is reflected in the `LayerInfo` class.
 3. Which feature types are contained in a layer (e.g. Lane Boundaries/Lane Centerlines), and how they are uniquely identified.
+In the [component overview](#component-overview), this is reflected in the `FeatureTypeInfo` class.

-As the *mapget* Cache is asked for a tile, e.g. using the `GET /tiles` REST API, it first queries its cache for the relevant data.
+Feel free to check out the [sample_datasource_info.json](examples/cpp/http-datasource/sample_datasource_info.json).
+As the *mapget* Service is asked for a tile, e.g. using the `GET /tiles` REST API, it first queries its cache for the relevant data.
 On a cache miss, it proceeds to forward the request to one of its connected data sources for the specific requested map.